 Know when to draw the line.
 If a mechanic report keeps listing all these problems or near future problems, there has to be a point when you point out the specs of the car.
 Especially with older cars, they’re going to get problems no matter where they buy from.
 If the buyer doesn’t want to deal with issues, they could get a newer car.
 Know what kind of buyer you’re talking to.

 Check with your local DMV to prepare any of the paperwork that you’ll need to transfer the title.
-If you don’t want to be liable for an accident after the sale, look into the release of liability wavers at your DMV.
-Finally, make sure you notify your insurance of the sale and release of car.
+If you don’t want to be liable for an accident after the sale, look into the release of liability waivers at your DMV.
+Finally, make sure you notify your insurance of the sale and release of the car.